metno/emep-ctm/User_Guide.md

 Domestic combustion which contribute to a large part of SNAP 2, varies on the daily mean temperature.
 The variation is based on the heating degree-day concept.
-These degree days are pre-calculated for each day and stored in the file DegreeDayFactors.nc.
+These degree days are pre-calculated for each day and stored in the file `DegreeDayFactors.nc`.
 See Simpson et al. (2012) section 6.1.2.

-### NO$_x$ depositions
+### NO<sub>x</sub> depositions

 Areas with high NO deposition loads have greater soil-NO emissions.
-To include this in the model, a netcdf file where pre-calculated N-depositions are included.
+To include this in the model, a netCDF file where pre-calculated N-depositions are included.
 The file made by the results from the EMEP/MSC-W model runs over a 5-year period.

 ### Road Dust

 Road traffic produces dust.
-These emissions are handled in the EMEP/MSC-W model in the **Emissions\_ml.f90** module.
-To include road dust, set USE\_ROADDUST = .true. in “config\_emep.nml”.
-There are two files included in input data, RoadMap.nc and AVG\_SMI\_2005-2010.nc.
+These emissions are handled in the EMEP/MSC-W model in the `Emissions_ml.f90` module.
+To include road dust, set `USE_ROADDUST = .true.` in `config_emep.nml`.
+There are two files included in input data, `RoadMap.nc` and  `AVG_SMI_2005-2010.nc`.
-RoadMap.nc include gridded roads and PM emissions over Europe, AVG\_SMI\_2005-2010.nc are global.
+`RoadMap.nc` include gridded roads and PM emissions over Europe, AVG_SMI_2005-2010.nc` are global.

-### Aircraft emissions
+### Aircraft emissions [emisair]

-[emisair]

-In the EMEP/MSC-W model aircraft emissions are ’OFF’ by default.
-They can be switched ’ON’ by setting USE\_AIRCRAFT\_EMIS = .true. in “config\_emep.nml” and download the data from
+In the EMEP/MSC-W model aircraft emissions are 'OFF' by default.
+They can be switched 'ON' by setting `USE_AIRCRAFT_EMIS = .true.` in `config_emep.nml` and download the data from <http://www.pa.op.dlr.de/quantify>.
-<http://www.pa.op.dlr.de/quantify>.
-The EMEP model uses data provided by
-the EU-Framework Programme 6 Integrated Project QUANTIFY (<http://www.pa.op.dlr.de/quantify>).
+The EMEP model uses data provided by the EU-Framework Programme 6 Integrated Project QUANTIFY (<http://www.pa.op.dlr.de/quantify>).
 However, before using these data a protocol has to be signed, which is why the data file can not be provided directly on the EMEP/MSC-W Open Source website.
-If you want to use aircraft emissions go to <http://www.pa.op.dlr.de/quantify>, click on ’QUANTIFY emission inventories and scenarios’, and then click on ’Register’.
+If you want to use aircraft emissions go to
+<http://www.pa.op.dlr.de/quantify>, click on 'QUANTIFY emission inventories and scenarios',
+and then click on 'Register'.
 That page will provide information about the registration process and the protocol that has to be signed.
-Once you are registered, click ’Login’ and provide user name and password.
-On the new page, search for ’Emissions for EMEP’, which links directly to the Readme file and the emission data file in netCDF format.
+Once you are registered, click 'Login' and provide user name and password.
+On the new page, search for 'Emissions for EMEP', which links directly to the Readme file and the emission data file in NetCDF format.
 Download the emission data file and place it in the input folder.

 ### Surface Pressure

-If USE\_AIRCRAFT\_EMIS = .true. in **config\_emep.nml,** then in
-addition to the Aircraft Emission file, there will be need for a SurfacePressure.nc file, which is already in the /input folder.
-The netCDF file consists of surface pressure fields for each of the months in 2008 called surface\_pressure, and one field for the whole year called surface\_pressure\_year.
-All fields are given in Pa.
+If `USE_AIRCRAFT_EMIS = .true.` in `config_emep.nml`, then in addition to the Aircraft Emission file, there will be need for a `SurfacePressure.nc` file, which is already in the `/input` folder.
+The NetCDF file consists of surface pressure fields for each of the months in 2008 called `surface_pressure`, and one field for the whole year called `surface_pressure_year`.
+All fields are given in `Pa`.

-### Forest Fire
+### Forest Fire [emisff]

-[emisff]

 Since model version rv3.9 (November 2011), daily emissions from forest and vegetation fires are taken from the “Fire INventory from NCAR version 1.0” (FINNv1, Wiedinmyer et al. 2011).
-Data are available from 2005, with daily resolution, on a fine $1 km\times1 km$ grid.
-We store these data on a slightly coarser grid ($0.2^\circ\times0.2^\circ$) globally for access by the EMEP/MSC-W model.
-To include forest fire emissions set USE\_FOREST\_FIRES = .true. in “config\_emep.nml” and download the 2012 GEOS-chem daily data <http://bai.acd.ucar.edu/Data/fire/>.
-The data needs to be stored with units mole/day in a netCDF file called FINN\_ForestFireEmis\_2013.nc compatible with the **ForestFire\_ml.f90 ** module.
+Data are available from 2005, with daily resolution, on a fine 1 km&times;1 km grid.
+We store these data on a slightly coarser grid (0.2^&deg;&times;0.2^&deg$) globally for access by the EMEP/MSC-W model.
+To include forest fire emissions set `USE_FOREST_FIRES = .true.` in `config_emep.nml` and download the GEOS-chem daily data <http://bai.acd.ucar.edu/Data/fire/> for the corresponding year.
+The data needs to be stored with units mole/day in a netCDF file called `FINN_ForestFireEmis_YYYY.nc` compatible with the `ForestFire_ml.f90` module, where `YYYY` stands for the year.

 ### Dust files

-The annual ascii data for sand and clay frations as well as the monthly data for boundary and initial conditions for dust from Sahara are replaced with a single netCDF file ’Soil\_Tegen.nc’ since 2013.
-This covers data for a global domain in $0.5\times0.5$ degree resolution.
+The annual ASCII data for sand and clay fractions as well as the monthly data for boundary and initial conditions for dust from Sahara are replaced with a single netCDF file `Soil_Tegen.nc` since 2013.
+This covers data for a global domain in 0.5&times;0.5 degree resolution.

 The variables ’sand’ and ’clay’ gives the fraction (in %) of sand an clay in the soil for each grid cell over land.